Web3 AI Daily Review (2024/8/2)

 1. AI Industry

-Odaily Planet Daily reports that Google has launched three new artificial intelligence models—Gemma 2 2B, ShieldGemma, and Gemma Scope—aimed at enhancing safety and transparency.
+Odaily Planet Daily reports that Google has launched three new artificial intelligence models—Gemma 2 2B, ShieldGemma, and Gemma Scope—aimed at enhancing security and transparency.
 These models are open-source and based on the initial Gemma 2 series.
 Gemma 2 2B is a lightweight text generation and analysis model that can run on various hardware.
-ShieldGemma focuses on enhancing safety for detecting and filtering toxic content, providing a content review layer.
-Gemma Scope allows developers to gain insights into the inner workings of Gemma 2.
+ShieldGemma focuses on enhancing security for detecting and filtering toxic content, providing a content review layer.
+Gemma Scope allows developers to gain deeper insights into the inner workings of Gemma 2.

 l Meta's Q2 Earnings Report: Record Revenue but Continued Losses in Metaverse Investments